tatianaportsova/tatianaportsova.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Tatiana Portsova.
+I grew up in Russia, in a small town in Siberia.
+Since 2012, I've been living in the USA.

-- I rock a great mustache
+I have an interest in drawing, you're more than welcome to click on the link to my instagram account and check out some of my works.
-- I'm extremely loyal to my family
+I'm currently studying Data Science at Lambda school.

 What else do you need?